kabilan1290/DVEAA/README.md

 - Show how LLMs can be misused (e.g., prompt injection, data leaks)
 - Simulate a real healthcare system with roles like patient, staff, and admin
 - Highlight common security mistakes in AI-powered features
-- Help developers and security teams learn by testing vulnerabilities
-- Make it easy to run everything using Docker

 Thanks !
-Build with ❤️ game0v3r
+Build with ❤️ Game0v3r